indigo-astronomy/indigo/indigo_drivers/mount_simulator/README.md

 * Mount Simulator
 * Mount Simulator (guider)

-All devices are present on startup.
+Single device is present on the first startup (no hot-plug support).
+Additional devices can be configured on runtime.

 ## Supported platforms